 Talent management strategy and planning are among the hottest topics among business executives and are core components of today’s workforce approach.
 Engaging the workforce engaged is one positive effect of investing in modern talent management.

-Talent management is much more than just a performance appraisal tool or process.
-That’s only one of the components of modern talent management.
-A total talent management solution should also address:
+However, talent management is more than just a performance appraisal tool or process.
+A modern or total talent management solution also addresses:

 1. Alignment with business goals

-The typical business that used performance appraisal and management software shows a reduction of low performers, while the percentage of high performers in the company goes up.
+A business that uses performance appraisal and management software shows a reduction of low performers, while the percentage of high performers in the company increases.
 A talent management solution may also include functionality to plan and track employee training and development.
 Acquiring new skills can improve employee performance and boost employee engagement.